Do Go On - 126 - Virginia Hall: The Limping Lady

 Does it?

-Worth a try.
+All right, worth a try.

-Roll the door.
+Roll the dust.

-And I said, another agent in disguise.
+And I said another agent in disguise.

-Oh, when you did that thing, I thought you meant,
+When you did that thing, I thought you meant, don't worry about anything else I ever say.

-but that you meant inverted commas.
+But that you meant inverted commas.

 Yeah.

-When you...
 That gets me interested in online courses.

-disbanded it early in 1946.
+and he disbanded it earlier in 1946.

-But shortly thereafter, he thought better of his decision and created
+But shortly thereafter, he thought better of his decision

-The CIA.
-And as you can imagine Virginia was right front line to join and was immediately recruited.
+Virginia was right front of line to join and was immediately recruited.

-She was given a desk job and a lot of work she did for the CIA is still classified.
+And a lot of work she did for the CIA is still classified.

 So we don't really know exactly what she was doing in that time.

-Right.
 But I find that kind of cool in itself.

 We still don't know.

-She accepted mandatory retirement at the age of 60 in 1966 and she and her husband
+She accepted mandatory retirement at the age of 60 in 1966

-Paul retired to a farm in Maryland where they raised poodles and they gardened and they
+Where they raised poodles and they gardened

-Yeah, if this is a movie she's going deeper under cover.
-Yeah, she's got like, it's like,
+Yeah, if this is a movie, she's going deeper undercover now

-you know, Mr. and Mrs. Smith where they both got guns hidden around the house
+Where they've both got guns hidden around the house

-See this pig
+See this pig?

 And she accepted.